joergschultzelutter/pypi-publish-workflow/README.md

 This repo contains three files that you may need to amend and copy to your Github repository:

 - ``MANIFEST.in``: Copy this file 'as is' to your repo's root folder.
 It contains a reference to the future ``VERSION`` file which will be created by the Github Action.
-- ``setup.py``: this is a regular Python setup.py file; amend the file content and then save the file in your repo's root directory
+- ``setup.py``: this is a regular Python ``setup.py`` file; amend the file content with your package information and then save the file in your repo's root directory
-- ``publish-to-pypi.yml``: Edit this file, amend the configuration settings and then save the file in your repo's Github Actions directory (``.github/workflows``).
-You may also need to activate the new workflow (instructions are not part of this documentation)
+- ``publish-to-pypi.yml``: Edit this file, amend the configuration settings (see next chapter) and then save the file in your repo's Github Actions directory (``.github/workflows``).
+You may also need to activate the new workflow - see [documentation on Github](https://docs.github.com/en/actions).

 ### Configuring publish-to-pypi.yml